Data-driven Banking in Practice

 Data-driven banking offers banks a huge amount of potential: they can improve customer relationships, develop innovative products, and tap into new areas of revenue.
 The approach also boasts strong compliance and optimises process efficiency, e.g. through automation.

 With their customers’ account information, banks are sitting on a real treasure trove of data.
-There is a huge range of possible use cases for this, provided bank customers consent to their data being used.
+With the right digital tools and AI enablers, a vast array of use cases becomes possible, provided bank customers consent to their data being used.
 However, this shouldn’t pose a problem as long as providers can make customers beneficial and attractive data-driven offers that are relevant to their everyday lives.
 As a result, banks will reap the benefits of increased efficiency, lower costs, better risk management, and new revenue opportunities.

 • Optimise the customer relationship